adamewing/nanorama/README.md

-# ont-lrm
+# nanorama
-ONT Live Read Monitor: monitor your adaptive sampling run in real time (or afterwards)
+Monitor your adaptive sampling run in real time (or afterwards).

 ### Install:
 ```